Megaupload founder to Hollywood: "I'm not your enemy"

 The letter was Dotcom's latest message to the U.S. film industry, which he accuses of pressuring the White House into launching the Federal Bureau of Investigation's (FBI) highest-profile investigation into online piracy, for which he says he has been made a scapegoat.

-The FBI alleges that Dotcom, a German national who lives in New Zealand, led a group that has netted $175 million since 2005 by copying and distributing music, movies and other copyrighted content without authorisation.
+The FBI alleges that Dotcom, a German national who lives in New Zealand, led a group that has netted $175 million (111 million pounds) since 2005 by copying and distributing music, movies and other copyrighted content without authorisation.

 Lawyers for the flamboyant entrepreneur say the company simply offered online storage.